CityOfPhiladelphia/311-data-pipeline/README.md

 ### Deployment

 1. `git clone` this repo
-2. Create a virtualenv and `pip install -r requirements.txt`
+2. Create a virtualenv, activate, and `pip install -r requirements.txt`
 3. Rename `sample_config.py` to `config.py` and enter actual values (or download from Lastpass).
-4. Create a batch file to `workon <virtualenvname>` and `python sync.py`.
+4. Create a batch file to activate the virtualenv` and `python sync.py`.
 Schedule this to run regularly.

 ### Seeding